lucas-mior/dwmblocks2/README.md

 ## Differences from original dwmblocks
 - It's much lighter, since the shell is avoided on every command spawned.
 - A hard to reproduce bug in which `dwmblocks` would freeze has been fixed.
+- Blocks are updated independently (a slow block will not block others).
 - Clicks are passed through the first argument, not the `BLOCK_BUTTON` environment variable.
 - Signals are mandatory and set through environment variables, so one